01 / Journey

 C# Beginnings

 My journey into coding began when my father handed me a C# programming manual from a friend.
-What started as simple curiosity quickly transformed into a lifelong obsession with building and understanding software at its core.
+Curiosity turned into a lasting habit of building software and then digging into how it works underneath.

 Autonomous Vehicles

 Represented the United States in Romania for an international autonomous vehicle competition hosted by Bosch.
-It was here that I got introduced to embedded systems, and I went with four guys who became some of my closest computer science friends.
+That experience introduced me to embedded systems, robotics constraints, and the engineering friendships that shaped my direction.

 Academic Milestone